rogerxu/rogerxu.github.io/_posts/2013-05-16-javascript-code-style-guide.md

         // Some initialization code wrapped in a function to create a scope for locals.
     })();

-* JavaScript error - first the function returning 42 is called with the second function as a parameter, then the number 42 is "called" resulting in an error.
+Result: JavaScript error - first the function returning 42 is called with the second function as a parameter, then the number 42 is "called" resulting in an error.

     MyClass.prototype.myMethod = function() {
         return 42;